MuhtasimTanmoy/notebook/course/distributed system.md

     - Multiple Server + Sharded DB Server (Hotspot problem)
     - Multiple Server + Cached
 - Look aside cache
-- Look through cache
+- Look through the cache
 - In cache of memcache failure dramatic increase in DB Server
-- Asyncronous log replicated scheme for replication
+- Asynchronous log replicated scheme for replication
 - RPC call to memcache
     - Cache invalidate scheme - better
     - Cache update scheme
  partition:
  + more memory-efficient (one copy of each k/v)
  + works well if no key is very popular
-    - each web server must talk to many mc servers (overhead)
+ - each web server must talk to many MC servers (overhead)
  replication:
  + good if a few keys are very popular
  + fewer TCP connections
  - less total data can be cached
-- When adding a new cluster, no cache can cause a lot of problem
+- When adding a new cluster, no cache can cause a lot of problems
     - Solution: Cold Mode
 - Thundering Herd
-    - Solve by using lease.
+    - Solve by using a lease.
 Just a flag.
 - Gutter Server
 - Race condition
     - Read, miss, but before set write, invalidate happens